MD-CWI/afivo-streamer/afivo/documentation/manual.md

 where \f$h\f$ denotes the mesh spacing at which the equation is discretized.

-There already exists numerous sources on the foundations of multigrid, the different cycles and relaxation methods, convergence behaviour and other aspects, see for example Xcite{Brandt_2011,trottenberg2000multigrid,Briggs_2000,Hackbusch_1985}.
+There already exists numerous sources on the foundations of multigrid, the different cycles and relaxation methods, convergence behavior and other aspects, see for example Xcite{Brandt_2011,trottenberg2000multigrid,Briggs_2000,Hackbusch_1985}.
 Here we will not provide a general introduction to multigrid.